Editorial Policy and Procedure

 Proofing procedure

-The Corresponding Author will receive the proofs via e-mail including a hyperlink.
-The Authors are requested to check for typesetting or errors and for the completeness and accuracy of the text, tables and figures; the proofs should be sent back to the Production Office within one week, following the instructions given.
+The Corresponding Author will receive a PDF proof via e-mail including a hyperlink and is asked to check it carefully (the publisher will execute a cursory check only).
+The Authors are requested to check for typesetting or errors and the completeness and accuracy of the text, tables and figures; the proofs should be sent back to the Production Office within one week, following the instructions given.

-Please be aware that at proofreading stage it is not possible to make any changes other than minor amendments: please restrict your alterations to the correction of factual errors or misspellings.
+Please be aware that at the proofreading stage, it is not possible to make any changes other than minor amendments: please restrict your alterations to the correction of factual errors or misspellings.
 Avoid changes that will cause large amounts of text to move to different pages as it will affect the numbering of index entries, creating extra work and cost.
-Usually, revised proofs will not be sent to the author.
+Costs associated with such corrections will be charged to the authors.

 Publication

-Once the initial proof has been corrected and finalized, the article is ready for publication; the article will receive its unique DOI (Digital Object Identifier) and is included into the current issue of Tropical Zoology, to be immediately available to the scientific community.
+Once the initial proof has been corrected and finalized, the article is ready for publication; the article will receive its unique DOI (Digital Object Identifier) and be included in the current issue of Tropical Zoology.

 Please note: After the article's online publication, no corrections (including the order of the authors' names) can be made.
 Changes can only be made in the form of an Erratum, which will be hyperlinked to the article.